benedettacalusi/Jokulhlaup-model/README.md

 Contribute
 ==========
-If you want to contribute to Jokulhlaup-model, follow the contribution guidelines and code of conduct.
+- If you want to contribute to Jokulhlaup-model, follow the contribution guidelines and code of conduct.

+ - Jokulhlaup-model is related to the following publication:
+   Calusi B., Farina A., Rosso F., A simplified mechanical model for explaining fast-rising jökulhlaups (2020), 3, art. no. 100013 DOI: 10.1016/j.apples.2020.100013

 Credits
 =======